 Pour each standard solution into labeled small vials in a sample rack.

-Store the racks of samples in a refrigerator, along with the remaining solutions in the 50 mL volumetric.
+Store the racks of samples in a refrigerator, along with the remaining solutions in the 50 mL volumetric flasks.

 Checking the Initial Settings of the HPLC System

 Confirm that the waste line is in a waste container and is not recycling back into the mobile phase.